 As a guideline, most retailers will recommend between 20-30 Flat or Pre Fold Nappies if this is your full-time choice.
 Fitted Nappy quantity recommendations vary from 15 – 30 depending on your washing routine, aged of baby and lifestyle.

 The amazing thing about dealing with a reputable retailer, is that they are just as invested as you are in finding the most workable and economical system for long term nappy use.
 So trust the passion they have in their own products.

-What you need to buy if using Cloth Nappies?
+What do you need to buy if using Cloth Nappies?

 The Cloth Nappy Shopping List

 Booster Pads for Night